bcylin/QuickTableViewController/README.md

 ```

 * `OptionRow` can be used with or without `RadioSection`, which guarantees that there's only one option is selected.
 * `RadioSection` allows all options unselected by default.
-Setting `alwaysSelectOneOption` to true will preserve one selected option.
+Setting `alwaysSelectsOneOption` to true will preserve one selected option.
 * `selectedOption` is available as the result of selection in `RadioSection`.

 ## Customization